Parbelaez/django_boiler/README.md

 IMPORTANT: The order of the middleware is important.
 The CorsMiddleware should be placed as high as possible, especially before any middleware that can generate responses such as Django's CommonMiddleware or Whitenoise's WhiteNoiseMiddleware.

-24. Add the following to the settings.py file:
+- Add the following to the settings.py file:

     ```
     CORS_ORIGIN_ALLOW_ALL = True
     ```
 *Note: This will allow the server to accept requests from any origin.*

-25. Create a home view (optional)
+### Create a basic API home view (optional)

+This step is not necessary, but it is a good practice to create a basic view to test the API and to know what api are you accessing, the version, etc.

+- Create a home view

 You must create a views.py file in the porject folder:

     ```
     touch ./project_name/views.py
     ```

 Add the following to the views.py file:

     ```